Orientation

 GET OPTIONAL REGISTRATION HELP

-If you need registration help, your advisor will be available to help via Zoom.
-This Zoom link will be provided to you via email.
+If you need registration help, your advisor will be available to help in person or via Zoom.
+A Zoom link will be provided to you via email.
 For help troubleshooting Zoom, please see the guidelines here.

 BE FLEXIBLE